Privacy Notice

 A. I. Data processing on the Companjon website: This section points out how Companjon collects and uses data when you visit this website.

 A. II.
-Data processing in relation to our embedded insurance solutions: This section covers the processing of data when you use our add-on insurance solutions or services.
+Data processing in relation to our insurance solutions: This section covers the processing of data when you use our insurance solutions or services.

-B. Your rights in relation to the processing of your data
+B. Your rights in relation to the processing of your personal data.

 A. I. Data processing on the Companjon website